SodaWithoutSparkles/revanced-troubleshooting-guide/06-revanced-cli.md

 # ReVanced CLI patch guide

-In this guide, we are going to use ReVanced CLI on windows to patch instead of manager.
+In this guide, we are going to use ReVanced CLI on Windows to patch instead of manager.
 This might be useful when you:

 - Have `armv7` device
-- Wants to try latest beta builds
+- Want to try latest beta builds
 - etc.

 ## 1. Install Java Development Kit (JDK)